 If you are registered at one of our hospitals, we are on hand round the clock to respond to emergencies.

 Some private vets may also offer a 24-hour service.

 If you can't contact your own vet, then you can contact a vet 24 hours a day for advice through the RCVS.

 Injured and wild animals

 In addition to our hospitals and clinics, we have vets working in our wildlife centres.
 We treat injured stray and wild animals who are brought to us by members of the public or our field staff, such as inspectors and animal welfare officers.

 To ensure treatment is available for all sick or injured wild animals, we have an agreement with the British Veterinary Association (BVA).

-If you find an injured animal, please contact us on our 24-hour cruelty line for advice on what best to do – 0300 1234 999.
+If you find an injured animal, please check our advice online.

 Our monthly newsletter is packed full of pet care advice, hints and tips on helping wildlife, our latest news, rehoming success stories and more.